jayanthns/django-ninja-ready-to-go/apps/audit_app/README.md

 # Audit App

 The `audit_app` is a reusable, loosely coupled Django application designed to track system events such as creations, updates, and deletions of objects.
-It provides a generic `AuditLog` model and a service layer for easy integration with other applications.
+It provides a generic `AuditLog` model and a mechanism for **automated audit logging** via monkey-patching.

 ## Key Features

 - **Loose Coupling**: Does not depend on the `auth.User` model via ForeignKeys.
-Instead, it stores `actor_id` and `actor_email` as strings, allowing it to be used in microservices or contexts where the user model might vary or be absent.
+Instead, it stores `actor_id` and `actor_email` as strings, allowing it to be used in microservices or contexts where the user model might vary.
-- **Flexible Actions**: The `action` field is a simple string, allowing you to define and use new action types without requiring database migrations.
-- **Generic Tracking**: Can track changes for any model using `target_model` (app_label.model_name) and `target_object_id`.
+- **Automated Tracking**: Automatically intercepts Sync and Async database operations (`save`, `delete`, `update`, `create`) for models with `AUDIT_ENABLED = True`.
+- **Context Awareness**: Captures the "Actor" (User/Service) performing the action using Django's `contextvars`, working seamlessly across views and background tasks.
 - **JSON Changes**: Stores detailed changes (before/after states) in a JSONField.
+- **Async & Sync Support**: Fully supports Django's async ORM capabilities (`asave`, `acreate`, etc.) alongside traditional sync methods.

 ## Architecture